-At the time of the inspection there was one pharmacist, two technicians, two dispensing assistants and two medicines counter assistants present in the pharmacy.
-Staff were seen to be working well together and there were sufficient staff for the services provided during the inspection.
+At the time of the inspection there was one pharmacist, one accuracy checking technician, two dispensing assistants and one medicines counter assistant present in the pharmacy.
+Staff were seen to be working well together and there were enough staff for the services provided during the inspection.
 Staff performance was monitored, reviewed and discussed informally throughout the year and formally at regular reviews using the 'annual contribution dialogue' process.

 The staff usually completed monthly training online and had a medicines skills assessment at the end of each training session to assess their knowledge and understanding of products and services.
-Staff were in the process of completing CPPE packages on sepsis and on dispensary risk management.
+A medicines counter assistant gave an example of having recently learnt about a new formulation of honey sore throat spray.
 Staff had recently completed training on valproate medicines that they reported had raised their awareness about the use of these medicines in women.
-Staff received protected time regularly to complete any required training.
+But staff reported that they occasionally did not receive adequate protected time and sometimes had to complete training in their breaks.

 'Safer care briefings' were held monthly to discuss near misses and significant errors and learning from these.
-A communications board was in use to help staff keep up to date with changes in the business.
+A board was displayed in the dispensary to help staff keep up to date with any patient safety issues.
+A 'WhatsApp' group was used to discuss safety issues.
 The company had an annual staff survey which was an opportunity for the staff to feedback any opinion they had about their roles and the company anonymously.
-Staff explained they were happy to raise any concerns they had immediately with the pharmacy manager or the area manager.
-The pharmacist gave an example of having raised a concern about the level of business increasing due to nearby pharmacy closures.
-In response, extra staff hours were provided to cope with the increased demand.
+The pharmacy team explained they were happy to raise any concerns they had immediately with the pharmacy manager or the area manager.
+The pharmacist gave an example of having raised a concern to an area manager because the team have access to a limited amount of computer terminals.
+In response, a new computer terminal was in the process of being installed at the pharmacy.